The 5 Best Wii U Games Ported to Switch

 If you ever wanted to explore a wholesome version of Grand Theft Auto, Lego City: Undercover combines a gritty cop drama and James Bond-esque suaveness into a family-friendly package.
 Go undercover with Chase McCain as he works to capture the criminal mastermind Rex Fury and put an end to the crime wave corrupting Lego City.
 Complete stealth missions in a multitude of disguises or drive around and explore the sprawling open world.

 While this title flew under the radar for many during the Wii U era, you can now experience it in a fresh way on the Nintendo Switch.
 If you have an extra controller on hand, the Switch version includes split-screen co-op, so you and a friend can play through the campaign together.
-Load times, which were a downfall of the Wii U version, have been vastly improved in the Switch port.

 4. Donkey Kong: Tropical Freeze